CLTsolutions/the_rubyist/docs/identifiers.md

 ### Reference

 Variables in Ruby don't hold object values.
-They contain references to objects.
-They have a many-to-one relationship with their objects.
+They contain references to objects and have a many-to-one relationship with their objects.

 ```ruby
 str = 'Hello'